Loader

 Source: U.S. Bureau of Labor Statistics

-Major Industries in Louisiana
+What are the Major Industries in Louisiana?

 Louisiana's economy is driven by several major industries, including: